apache/mynewt-documentation/docs/tutorials/sensors/sensor_nrf52_drv2605.rst

     drv2605 load 1 255 1 255 1 255 1 255
     122555 Load succeeded

-The motor is in standby by default after a mode change, so enable it
+The motor is in standby by default after a mode change, so enable it:
 .. code-block:: console